wp-cli/handbook/commands/search-replace/index.md

 <hr />

-### DESCRIPTION

-This command will searches through all rows in a selection of tables and replaces appearances of the first string with the second string.
+Searches through all rows in a selection of tables and replaces appearances of the first string with the second string.

 By default, the command uses tables registered to the $wpdb object.
 On multisite, this will just be the tables for the current site unless